onwhim/Codeigniter-mc_recaptcha/README.md

 How to setup.

 Firstly, go to google and apply for a recaptcha - https://www.google.com/recaptcha/admin#list - and follow the steps it asks you to do.
+Choose recaptcha v2 as this library only works on that version.
+In domains field, you can add 127.0.0.1 and localhost if you're testing locally.

 Then follow these steps.
 1. Download and put Mc_recaptcha.php in application/libraries folder.